uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-No, the **Garbage Collector (GC)** cannot claim unmanaged objects directly.
-Unmanaged objects, such as file handles or database connections, are not tracked by the GC because they exist outside the CLR’s control.
+No, the **Garbage Collector (GC)** `cannot claim unmanaged objects directly`.
+Unmanaged objects, `such as file handles or database connections, are not tracked by the GC because they exist outside the CLR’s control`.
 For these types of objects, developers must explicitly release them using mechanisms like the `Dispose()` method or the `using` statement in C#.

 To handle unmanaged resources properly, .NET provides the **`IDisposable`** interface.
 Classes that work with unmanaged resources implement this interface to allow manual resource cleanup by calling `Dispose()`.